ethereum/execution-specs/README.md

 1. **Correct** - Describe the _intended_ behavior of the Ethereum blockchain, and any deviation from that is a bug.
 2. **Complete** - Capture the entirety of _consensus critical_ parts of Ethereum.
-3. **Usable** - Prioritize readability, clarity, and plain language over performance and brevity.
+3. **Accessible** - Prioritize readability, clarity, and plain language over performance and brevity.

 ### Spelling